isabella232/handnot2.github.io/_posts/2017-12-10-shibboleth-dev-setup.md

 ```

 > The instructions for registering the SAML SP are very specific to IdPs.
-> If you are working with an already avaiable SAML IdP installation, follow the
+> If you are working with an already available SAML IdP installation, follow the
 > instructions from that vendor.
 All information you need for the registration
 > are available in `sp_metadata.xml` file.